Hendrika2000/Customer-Market-Analysis-/README.md

 - Visualization:
 - Create visualizations to present key findings and insights clearly.

-### Data Analysis
-Include some interesting code/features worked with

 ### Findings and Recommendation
 **1. Gender Influence on Total Orders**
    - Observation: Gender does not significantly impact the total number of customer orders.
 Both males and females have similar